statsbomb/StatsBombR/README.md

 ## To read in events for one game, simply run:

-1. `StatsBombData <- get.match(username, password, match_id)`
+1. `StatsBombData <- get.events(username, password, match_id)`

+Note:  A previous version of this function was named get.match(), get.match() is now deprecated).
 #### To read in events for multiple games, run:

 1. Create a vector of match IDs:`matchids <- matchesvector(username, password, season_id, competition_id)`
-2. `StatsBombData <- allmatches(username, password, matchids)`
+2. `StatsBombData <- allevents(username, password, matchids)`

 Note: See documentation for additional parameters available to access different API versions, run in parallel or not, choose a specific number of cores.
+(A previous version of this function was named allmatches(), allmatches() is now deprecated).

 #### To read in all of the events for various competitions.